openshift/openshift-pep/openshift-pep-015-git.md

 Motivation
 ----------
-The OpenShift hosted Git service provides Git repositories for users who don't have access to any other Git repository hosting service.
+The OpenShift hosted Git service provides Git repositories for users who don't have access to any other Git repository hosting service, or for someone who wants an all-in-one solution for source control with their PaaS.

 Specification
 -------------